samelstob/notes/management-notes/podcasts/agile-for-humans.md

   - We don't live in a world where every idea is a good idea and we actually have the resoureces to do every idea that anybody ever comes up with.
 We have to choose.
 That's an important planning function of any business.
-  - Before the project even starts there is a need to comup with an estimate for the project.
+  - Before the project even starts there is a need to come up with an estimate for the project.
 The business has a legitmate need to com eup with an estimate for the project.
 * This estimate does not need to involve individuals on the scrum team - that's the wrong kind of estimation practice too early in the project.
-* As the project gets
+  - The scrum team may not even exist at this point

-## Anchoring effect
+## Initial estimates and Anchoring effect

 * "An early estimate, no matter how poorly founded, becomes an anchor against which every estimate throughout the rest of the project gets compared"